 In 2019, we once again focused our attention on Search Engine Optimization.
 There are a number of pieces that complete the SEO puzzle, including: page optimization, link building, and website architecture.
 Like anything else in the digital marketing world, there’s a right and a wrong to SEO Learn more about the do’s and don’ts of SEO here.

 Speaking of search engines, did you know Google has a variety of free tools that help businesses boost their visibility?
 One of the tools we looked at in 2019 was Google My Business.
-This handy, easy to create account makes it possible for you to manage how your company appears on Google Maps and Google Search.
+Use the handy account makes it possible for you to manage how your company appears on Google Maps and Google Search.
 Best of all, Google My Business increases your search rankings.

-2019 was a great year in the digital marketing world, and we wish all of our clients and readers a successful 2020!
+We hope this 2019 digital marketing recap was helpful.
+We wish all of our clients and readers a successful 2020!
 Have questions about SEO, social media, website design, or digital strategies?
 Give us a call!